 Causes of Concrete Spalling:

-- Corrosion of embedded reinforcing steel because of corrosion merchandise (rust) occurs in higher portions than the unique steel and the resulting pressure spalls the concrete.
+- Concrete spalling causes the corrosion of embedded reinforcing steel because of corrosion merchandise (rust) occurs in higher portions than the unique steel that resulting pressure spalls the concrete.

 - As a result of fire exposure, free water within the concrete adjustments the stem and creates inside growth pressure within the concrete, resulting within the spalls off the concrete.

 - It causes the freeze and thaw cycling.